python-mario/mario/README.rst

 Concurrent requests can go much faster.
 The same requests now take only 6 seconds.
 Use ``amap``, or ``afilter``, or ``reduce`` with ``await some_async_function`` to get concurrency out of the box. ::

-   $ time pype amap 'await asks.get ! x.text ! len' apply max <<EOF
+   $ time mario amap 'await asks.get ! x.text ! len' apply max <<EOF
    http://httpbin.org/delay/5
    http://httpbin.org/delay/1
    http://httpbin.org/delay/4